-I chose to make this recipe so that my niece had a little piece of Grandma Dorothy with her, even if by food, since she lives in Florida and won’t see little Dylan until June.
-Ok, now back to the Pasta Nonna.
+I chose to make this recipe so that my niece had a little piece of Grandma Dorothy with her since she lives in Florida and won’t see the baby until June.

-While the water is boiling and pasta is cooking, add grape tomatoes, Kalamata olives, garlic, extra virgin olive oil, Kosher salt and fresh ground black pepper to a baking sheet and broil for about 10 minutes; just until the tomatoes start to burst open.
+While the pasta is cooking, add grape tomatoes, Kalamata olives, garlic, extra virgin olive oil, Kosher salt and fresh ground black pepper to a baking sheet; then broil for about 10 minutes or until the tomatoes start to burst open.

 - Add water to a large pot and bring to a boil; then add your pasta.
 Cook until al dente, drain the water and place the cooked pasta back into the pot.

 - While the pasta is cooking, add the tomatoes, olives, garlic, oil, salt and pepper to a baking sheet, place under the broiler for approximately 10 minutes or until the tomatoes burst open.
-Remove from the oven and toss with the pasta.
+Remove from the oven, toss with the pasta and serve.